Skip to main content

 The interaction must be:

-This criteria heavily relies on the accrediting agency, in our case SACSCOC Faculty Credentials.
+This criterion heavily relies on the accrediting agency, in our case, SACSCOC.
+For more information, please refer to the Faculty Credentials webpage.

 Those interactions between students and TA's or Academic Coaches are not considered meeting RSI.